Capital punishment in the Gambia: 21st century usage

-In April 2011, The Gambia abolished the death penalty for drug offenses.
+In April 2011, The Gambia abolished the death penalty for drug offences.
 In December 2011, there were approximately 42 inmates under a death sentence in Gambia.
 Gambian law currently permits the death penalty for treason, murder, and terrorism.
 The Gambian Constitution specifically prohibits the death penalty for any civilian crimes other than murder.

 Prior to 2012, the most recent execution in The Gambia had been that of Mustapha Danso in 1981.
-Like many sub-Saharan African nations, The Gambia had taken measures throughout the end of the 20th century and the beginning of the 21st century to reduce both the amount of crimes that were punishable by death, and the amount of prisoners that they would sentence to death.
+Like many sub-Saharan African nations, The Gambia had taken measures throughout the end of the 20th century and the beginning of the 21st century to reduce both the number of crimes that were punishable by death, and the number of prisoners that they would sentence to death.

 On August 23, 2012, The Gambia ended a 31-year moratorium on executions with the executions of nine death row inmates.
 President Jammeh claimed that his motivation for carrying out the executions, and his plans to expand the list of crimes punishable by death in the Gambian criminal code, was motivated by a rising violent crime rate.
 Although some reports state that the executions were carried out by firing squad, other accounts state that they were all actually carried out by lethal injection; if the latter is true, it would have been the first time the country ever utilized that method of execution.
 Two of the executed inmates were Senegalese, including one woman.
 Three of the inmates had purportedly been executed for treason.
 Six were civilians, while three were members of the military.
 All of the inmates were convicted of crimes involving murder.
 One of the men executed was Lamin Darbo, the businessman who was convicted of murder in 1992; the others were Lamin Jarju, L.F.
 Jammeh, Alieu Bah, Gibril Bah, Malang Sonko, Abubacar Yarbo, Dawda Bojang, and the female Senegalese national Tabara Samba.
 The executions took place at the infamous Mile 2 Prison located between Serrekunda and Banjul.
 At the time, there had been 47 or 48 condemned inmates on Gambia's death row.
 After the nine executions, the remaining 38 or 39 death row inmates were moved from their cells to the site where executions in the country took place, with officials announcing plans to execute them all by mid-September 2012.
 Gambian officials transported the bodies out of the prison via van, but they refused to disclose the locations where they had buried the executed inmates.